Skip to content

 The natural gas hydrate (NGH) distribution and stability can be assessed by indirect hydrates indicators (geophysical attributes to the presence of gas or seepage).

-Modelling results suggest favorable thermobaric conditions for the formation of NGHs in the fjords of the Svalbard archipelago.
+Modelling results suggest favourable thermobaric conditions for the formation of NGHs in the fjords of the Svalbard archipelago.
 However, near-shore NGH potential is poorly constrained.

 Estimating and understanding the NGHs distribution and stability in shallow areas is crucial to: